Electronic Attack (EA)¶

 EA-GROWLER-1 Growler, auto-discovers at mission start

-EA-PROWLER-SOUTH-2 Prowler in SOUTH sector
+EA-GROWLER-SOUTH-2 Growler in SOUTH sector

 AI EA aircraft auto-discover.
 Player EA aircraft discover when the player spawns.
+Unrecognized type names (anything not GROWLER or HERC) fall back to UNKNOWN (mult 0.5).

 JAMMER_DB¶